Skip to contentSkip to content

 Season and local context

-Snow, rain, smoke season readiness, mountain backdrop, summer patio, Kootenay Lake route, Red Mountain winter cue, farmers market table, or highway access.
+Snow, rain, smoke-season readiness, mountain backdrop, summer patio, Kootenay Lake route, Red Mountain winter cue, farmers market table, or highway access.

 Trust and safety